 Contact us: firstname.lastname@example.org / +44 (0)207 594 9401

-- Develop a sustaining Operational Excellence capability within the college, providing staff with the skills and tools to design and implement improvements
+- Develop Operational Improvement capability within our Support Services, providing staff with the skills and tools to implement service improvements.

 PA and Administrator’s network

 The PA & Administrator Network offers development, support and networking opportunities for all staff who perform a PA or administrative function as part of their role.
 Job titles may vary from Executive Assistant (EA), Personal Assistant (PA) to Office Manager or Administrator, amongst others!

 These staff members all perform vital roles within college, and yet can experience isolation within their local work environment.
 The networking group aims to rectify this by providing the opportunity to access tailored development opportunities and share experiences with likeminded colleagues.